 If it doesn't work, Windows may arrive on the "Recovery".
 If this is not the case, restart your computer 1 or 2 times to access the "Recovery" option.
 This is random.

-With Windows 10, you can click on the "Advanced options" button to access the recovery option.
+With Windows 10 and 11, you can click on the "Advanced options" button to access the recovery option.
 It's not possible with Windows 8.

 With the "Recovery" option, you will have access to troubleshooting options of Windows 8, 8.1 or 10.

 For that, just click "Show advanced repair options".